h15200/notes/typescript.md

 1. Use the lib normally, adding in basic annotation where possible.
 Avoid classes.
 2. Use a TS adaptor that has helpers for your lib and use classes
 3. Twist your lib to work with TS classes.

+## Express with Typescript

+Set up with nodemon, concurrently and tsc -w (see above)

+`npm i express @types/express` // don't forget typedef file import {Reponse, Request} // interfaces built in type def

+Why is typescript hard to implement with express?

+Express is used on top of node to use middlewares to change the request/response data.
+Then express will call next() to the next middleware, or if there are none, to what we wrote.

+1. Typescript has no way of knowing what or how the middleware manipulated the req/res objects.

+2. The typedef file will sometimes give the WRONG information.

+For example, if you are using the body-parser middleware, the req object will now have a req.body property.
+This will NOT exist if you didn't use body-parser.

+req.body should show an error in typescript if it wasn't accounting for ANY middleware.
+However, in the express typedef file, a body property IS defined, assuming that the user WILL use body-parser.